cryptax/cryptax.github.io/content/posts/nullcon2024.md

 I follow the beginning of this [tutorial](https://www.youtube.com/watch?v=M4-1FqxVJjw) for the wiring, but actually it's quite simple: VCC goes to 5V, SDA goes to A4 and SCL goes to A5.
 The rest goes to the ground.

 The, I use [the code of this blog post to read an I2C memory](http://chrisgreenley.com/projects/eeprom-dumping/).
 I just modify the output to break lines every x characters.

+Compile the Arduino sketch using "ATmega328P Old bootloader".
+This information was given by the organizers (when I failed to upload my sketch with the standard bootloader).

 ```c
 #include <Wire.h>